 *Links on this page will take you to content on the cancer.net website.
 Links will open in a new window.

-If the disease has spread outside of the duct and into the surrounding tissue, it is called invasive or infiltrating ductal carcinoma.
-If the disease has spread outside of the lobule, it is called invasive or infiltrating lobular carcinoma.
-Disease that has not spread is called in situ, meaning "in place."
-The course of in situ disease, as well as its treatment, depends on whether it is ductal carcinoma in situ (DCIS) or lobular carcinoma in situ (LCIS).
+If the disease has spread outside of the duct or lobule and into the surrounding tissue, it is called invasive or infiltrating ductal or lobular carcinoma.
+Cancer that is located only in the duct or lobule is called in situ, meaning "in place."
+How in situ disease grows and spreads, as well as how it is treated, depends on whether it is ductal carcinoma in situ (DCIS) or lobular carcinoma in situ (LCIS).

 - Medical Illustrations

 - Symptoms and Signs

 - Latest Research